bgauzere/bgauzere.github.io/content/research.md

 My current research lies at the interface of graph based representation of data and the definition of machine learning methods operating on graphs.
 In my recent works, I focused on :
-* learning edit costs for graph edit distanceI'm currently working at
+* learning edit costs for graph edit distance
-* improve pooling layer for GNN : poolinga
+* improve pooling layer for GNN : pooling
 * define methods to alleviate the problem of preimage of graphs
 * apply graph based machine learning methods to chemoinformatics